Staphylococcus pseudintermedius: Pathogenicity and virulence

-Immune modulating virulence factors
+Immune-modulating virulence factors

 Haemolysins, leukotoxins, exfoliative toxins, and enterotoxins are secreted from the bacteria to modulate the host's immune response.

 The pore-forming cytotoxins, α-hemolysin and β-hemolysin, lyse erythrocytes of sheep and rabbits.
 Leukotoxin destroys host leukocytes and causes tissue necrosis.
 Exfoliative toxin is responsible for the majority of symptoms seen in canine pyoderma and otitis i.e. skin exfoliation and crusting.
 Exfoliative toxin causes vesicle formation and erosion in epithelial cells resulting in splitting of the skin.
 Super-antigens such as enterotoxins activate host immune cells causing T cell proliferation and cytokine release.
 This virulence factor induces vomiting and has been associated with food poisoning in humans.
 Protein A, an immunoglobulin binding protein, has been found on the surface of S. pseudintermedius.
 Protein A attaches to the Fc region of host antibodies, rendering them useless.
 Without the Fc region, the host immune system cannot recognize that antibody; the complement system cannot be activated and phagocytes cannot destroy the bacteria.

 Virulence factors for dissemination and adhesion

-The previously mentioned protein A as well as clumping factor are surface proteins that allow the bacteria to bind to host cells.
+The previously mentioned protein A, as well as clumping factor, are surface proteins that allow the bacteria to bind to host cells.
 S. pseudintermedius has been found to produce biofilms, an extracellular matrix of protein, DNA, and polysaccharide, which aids the bacteria in avoiding the host immune system and resisting drugs.
 Biofilms allow the bacteria to persist on medical equipment even after disinfection and adhere to host cells, a component of chronic infections.
 Fragments of a biofilm can break off and disseminate to other sites in the body, spreading infection.
 Quorum sensing, a mechanism that coordinates the bacteria's colonization efforts, has been reported in some strains.
 Coagulase, lipase, and DNAase produced by the bacteria also aid in its dissemination throughout the host body.

 Zoonosis

 Staphyloccus pseudintermedius has zoonotic potential as it has been found in humans that live with companion animals in the same household.
-S. pseudintermedius is not a normal commensal bacterium found in humans, however it is capable of adapting to the human microflora and has become increasingly more common.
-People whom are at the highest risk for contracting this pathogen are pet owners and veterinarians due to their higher contact with dogs and to a lesser extent cats.
-The most common place of colonization in the human body is within the nasal cavity and from here, the bacteria can cause infections.
+S. pseudintermedius is not a normal commensal bacterium found in humans, however it is capable of adapting to the human microbiota and has become increasingly more common.
+People at the highest risk for contracting this pathogen are pet owners and veterinarians due to their higher contact with dogs and to a lesser extent cats.
+The most common colonization site in the human body is within the nasal cavity and from here, the bacteria can cause infections.
 S. pseudintermedius infections in a human host have been known to cause endocarditis, post-surgical infections, inflammation of the nasal cavity (rhinosinusitis) and catheter-related bacteremia.
 Staphyloccus pseudintermedius becomes established in a human wound, it has the ability to form antibiotic resistance biofilms.
 Mechanisms of biofilm resistance of S. pseudintermedius are likely multifactorial and may help to establish infections in humans.